-And of course, you can never go wrong with some additional help right?
+Of course, you can never go wrong with some additional help, right?
 Follow these quick tips and tricks to make sure you nail the recipe.

 Serving Ideas & Suggestions

-There’s nothing better than digging into a warm bowl of this creamy white mac and cheese for dinner, but if you really want to take it up a notch, and are looking for serving ideas and suggestions, I’ve got you covered right here.
+There’s nothing better than digging into a warm bowl of this creamy white mac and cheese for dinner, but if you want to take it up a notch and are looking for serving ideas and suggestions, I’ve got you covered right here.

 - Garnish the bowl of Mac and cheese with some chopped parsley and a sprinkle of red pepper flakes if you like some heat.

-- If you’ve got leftovers, just pop them in an airtight container and refrigerate them.
-You can then transfer the Mac and cheese to a baking dish the next day, and sprinkle some grated cheese and breadcrumbs on the top and bake it until the top is golden brown- a quick and easy baked mac and cheese dinner.
+- If you’ve got leftovers, just place them in an airtight container and refrigerate them.
+Then transfer the Mac and cheese to a baking dish the next day, sprinkle some grated cheese and breadcrumbs on the top, and bake it until the top is golden brown- a quick and easy baked mac and cheese dinner.

-- I also sometimes like to pair up my mac and cheese dinners with some homemade Italian meatballs or a fresh salad filled with green, to get something a bit different for my taste buds.
+- I also sometimes like to pair up my mac and cheese dinners with homemade Italian meatballs or a fresh salad filled with green to get something different for my taste buds.

 White Mac and Cheese